 As the biopharmaceutical industry is characterized by very long product development cycles, including lengthy research and development periods and rigorous approval phases involving human testing and governmental regulatory approval, many of the traditional measures for evaluating performance, such as product sales, revenues and profits are inappropriate for a development-stage biopharmaceutical company.
-Instead, the specific performance factors our compensation committee considers when determining the compensation of our named executive officers include:
+In determining the performance factors for 2020 in the beginning of 2020, the compensation committee set net product sales goals, anticipating regulatory approvals for NEXLETOL and NEXLIZET in the first quarter of 2020.
+As such, the compensation committee also considered the following performance factors when determining the compensation of our named executive officers, as more fully described below:

-- · research and development achievements which advance the development of the bempedoic acid / ezetimibe combination tablet and bempedoic acid; - successful initiation, progression and completion of clinical studies for the bempedoic acid / ezetimibe combination tablet and bempedoic acid; - successful completion of non-clinical activities for the bempedoic acid / ezetimibe combination tablet and bempedoic acid; - the achievement of regulatory goals; and the establishment and maintenance of key business activities and strategic relationships, which include financings.
+- research and development achievements which advance the development of the bempedoic acid / ezetimibe combination tablet and bempedoic acid; - · the achievement of regulatory goals; and - the establishment and maintenance of key business activities and strategic relationships, which include financings.